chronology

 F vrier-mai - Chronicle the English literature, literature and statistics in The weekly review (Plon).
 Strong impression the reading of the Forty Days of the Mussa Dagh by Franz Werfel, chronic of the g nocide arm nien.

 Ao t - The Wine of Solitude is released in volume at Albin Michel.
-This novel is one of those that was written in its heart well before being written on paper [ ].
+This novel is one of those that were written in its t te and in its heart well before being written on paper [ ].
 (Sequana, ao t 1935)

 September 30 - Denise Epstein acquires the French nationality.

-2 October - J zabel, Esquiss in 1934, published in serial form in the weekly Marianne.
-Portrait of a monster who refuses to grow old and have offspring, it is also the proc s of Fanny N mirovsky: Old, old woman, as I test you!
+October 2 - J zabel, Esquiss in 1934, published as a serial in the weekly Marianne.
+Portrait of a monster who refuses to grow old and to have offspring, it is also the proc s of Fanny N mirovsky: Old, old woman, as I test you!

 November - New steps to obtain French naturalization, with the support of Ren Doumic, director of the Review of Two Worlds.